All Episodes

 Okay.

-So on Tuesday, Obama says there won't be a double dip recession.
+So on Tuesday, Obama says there won't be a double-dip recession.

 Yesterday, Summers says there will be.

-Today Obama says there will be, after saying there won't be on Tuesday.
+After saying there won't be on Tuesday.

-Austin Goolsby, also known as Ichabod Crane, this morning on the Fox News channel, America's Newsroom, during a discussion of the tax rate compromise, Bill Hemmer said, I don't understand the sudden conversion at the White House on this double dip recession business.
+Austin Goolsby, also known as Ichabod Crane, this morning on the Fox News channel, America's Newsroom, during a discussion of the tax rate compromise, Bill Hemmer said, I don't understand the sudden conversion at the White House on this double-dip recession business.

-What explains that, Ichabud?
+What explains that, Ichabod?

-The sudden conversion, look, there hadn't been any conversion.
+Look, there hadn't been any conversion.

 There aren't any tax cuts in this.